Jack-Burnett/trakt-scrobbler/README.md

 [trakt.tv](https://trakt.tv/) is a site to track what tv and films you watch.

-This is a third-party scrobbler that automatically records plays made on amazon - implemented as a Chrome plugin.
+This is a third-party scrobbler that automatically records plays made on Amazon Prime - implemented as a Chrome plugin.

 I intend to expand this to, at minimum, Disney Plus.